pippinbarr/cart253/assignments/variation-jam/README.md

 2. **Start small**.
 Think of the smallest possible version of what you want to make and make that first.
 Once it works, you can start adding to it.
 3. **Seek help**.
 Ask for help early to discuss your idea and work out ways to achieve it, as well as to get specific technical help as you run into problems.
 If you can't think of an idea, ask for help with that.
 4. **Be stylish**.
 Make sure you read the [style guide](../../guides/style-guide.md).
+5. **Be committed**.
+Remember your grade is heavily affected by your use of version control and writing good commit messages.

 ## Submission